jsherling/classic-blog/_posts/2021-06-01-les-miserables.md

 ---
 layout: post
 title: "Les Miserables"
+author: Victor Hugo
-date: 2021-06-01 00:00:36 -0700
+date: 2021-06-01
 categories: guest author hugo
 ---
-In 1815, M. Charles-Francois-Bienvenu Myriel was Bishop of D—— He was an old man of about seventy-five years of age; he had occupied the see of D—— since 1806.
+In 1815, M. Charles-Francois-Bienvenu Myriel was Bishop of D-- He was an old man of about seventy-five years of age; he had occupied the see of D-- since 1806.<!--more-->

 Although this detail has no connection whatever with the real substance of what we are about to relate, it will not be superfluous, if merely for the sake of